Training tools for developing great people skills.

 How to Improve Business Etiquette

 Business etiquette is trainable, but it needs to be done appropriately.
 Done poorly, it becomes a handbook of inane rules for behavior that don't make sense.
-Done well, it becomes a framework of a culture that can be engrained and intuitive.
+Done well, it becomes a framework of a culture that can be ingrained and intuitive.
 How can you, as a manager, or your employees, improve business etiquette?

 The introspection and knowledge necessary to self-examine, contextualize, and analyze your behaviors can be immensely helpful.